-- · performance-related conditions; and - other terms or conditions that may prevent income recognition. - 5.15.
+- 5.13.
+When recognising grants and donations, charities should identify those donations and grants that are subject to: - performance-related conditions; and - other terms or conditions that may prevent income recognition. - 5.14.
 Performance-related conditions or other conditions affect a charity's entitlement to a grant or donation.
-Paragraphs 5.17 5.24 provide guidance on income recognition from donations or grants with conditions, including performance-related conditions, that may limit the recognition of income. - 5.16.
+Paragraphs 5.17 5.24 provide guidance on income recognition from donations or grants with conditions, including performance-related conditions, that may limit the recognition of income.

+5.15.
 Not all terms relating to a grant or donation prevent its recognition as income.
-Grants or donations are often accompanied by terms which restrict the purposes for which the grant may be spent but which are not performance related conditions.
-A restriction is a requirement that limits or directs the purpose for which a resource may be used but it does not require a specific level of performance or output from the recipient charity and that does not meet the definition of a performance related condition.
+Grants or donations are often accompanied by terms which restrict the purposes for which the grant may be spent but which are not conditions.
+A restriction is a requirement that limits or directs the purpose for which a resource may be used but it does not require a specific level of performance or output from the recipient charity.
 A restriction does not affect a charity's entitlement to, therefore its recognition of, the income.
 However, a restriction does affect how the gift or grant is reported in the accounts.
 For more information refer to the SORP module 'Fund accounting'.